NOURISHING THE BODY AND THE MIND FROM PRECONCEPTION ONWARDS

 FOOD INTOLERANCES - WHICH DIET?

 Food intolerance is extremely complex and very puzzling.
 It depends on the gut microbiome you were given from your mother (especially if your mum suffered from thrush), antibiotic use, genetics, gastrointestinal viruses and infections and your diet.
-We often look to one diet to fix all of our problems to find that after some initial improvement, we start to develop symptoms again.
+We often look to one diet to fix all of our problems, to find that after some initial improvement, we start to develop symptoms again.
 For those with a compromised gut, they are often sensitive to a variety of food chemicals, proteins and molecules and require a combination of diets.
-This is where a thorough family history can help eliminate much of the guesswork so that you're not avoiding foods unnecessarily.
+This is where a thorough medical and family history can help eliminate much of the guesswork so that you're not avoiding foods unnecessarily.

 SYMPTOMS OF FOOD INTOLERANCE